TaylanUB/scheme-srfis/README.md

   functionality via library code when it's clearly intended to be implemented at the platform level.

-- The preferred license is the LGPL version 3.
-Refrain from GPL and the like; we'd like it if Scheme platforms shipped straight with these implementations or platform-tuned versions of them, and forcing whole Scheme programs to be GPL'ed just for using these SRFI implementations would also be overboard.
+- The preferred license is the latest version of the LGPL.
+Refrain from normal GPL; we'd like it if Scheme platforms shipped straight with these implementations or platform-tuned versions of them, and forcing whole Scheme programs to be GPL'ed just for using these SRFI implementations would also be overboard.